-The following provides a quick overview of independent study in California.
+The following provides a general overview of independent study.

 Variety of Formats

 Districts or county offices of education (COEs) are not required to offer an independent study option for the 2021–22 school year.
 Independent study may be offered through a variety of formats: